gertingold/tools4scicomp/manuscript/git.rst

 As the star indicates, we are still on the master branch, but a new branch named ``dev`` exists.
-Switching back and forth between different branches is done by means of the ``checkout`` command.
+Switching back and forth between different branches is done by means of the ``switch`` command.
 With the following commands, we got to the development branch and back to the master branch while verifying where we are after each checkout::

-   $ git checkout dev
+   $ git switch dev
    Switched to branch 'dev'
    $ git branch
    * dev
      master
-   $ git checkout master
+   $ git switch master
    Switched to branch 'master'
    $ git branch
      dev